Delayed acceptance ABC-SMC: Application to SDEs

 \subsection{Lotka-Volterra model}

-The Lotka-Volterra model is a stochastic Markov jump process that models the number of individuals in two populations of animals: one predator population, and the other being their prey.
-It is a commonly used example in ABC since it is possible to simulate exactly from the model using the Gillespie algorithm \citep{Gillespie1977}, but the likelihood is not available pointwise.
-We follow the description of the model in \citet{Wilkinsona}, in which $X$ represent the number of predators and $Y$ the number of prey.
-The following reactions may take place: \begin{itemize} \item A prey may be born, with rate $\theta_{1}Y$, increasing $Y$ by one. \item The predator-prey interaction in which $X$ increases by one and $Y$ decreases by one, with rate $\theta_{2}XY$ (note that in other specifications of the the model this single reaction is separated into two: a predator birth and a predator eating a prey, each with different rates). \item A predator may die, with rate $\theta_{3}X$, decreasing $X$ by one. \end{itemize} \citet{Papamakarios2016} note that for most parameters this model has the behaviour that the size of one population quickly decreases to zero (in the case of the predators dying out, this results in the prey population growing exponentially).
-The relatively small region of parameter space that contains values of the parameters that result in oscillating population sizes, such as those in figure \ref{fig:The-LVperfect-data}, makes this a relatively challenging inference problem.
+The Lotka-Volterra model is a~stochastic Markov jump process that models the number of individuals in two populations of animals: predator and prey.
+It is a~commonly used example in ABC since it is possible to simulate exactly from the model using the Gillespie algorithm \citep{Gillespie1977}, but the likelihood is not available pointwise.
+We follow the model described in \citet{Wilkinson2011}, in which $X$ represents the number of predators and $Y$ the number of prey.
+The following reactions may take place: a prey may be born, with rate $\theta_{1}Y$, increasing $Y$ by one; predator and prey may interact, with rate $\theta_{2}XY$, increasing $X$ by one and decreasing $Y$ by one; a~predator may die, with rate $\theta_{3}X$, decreasing $X$ by one. \citet{Papamakarios2016} note that for most parameters the size of one population quickly decreases to zero (in the case of the predators dying out, this results in the prey population growing exponentially).
+The relatively small region of parameter space that contains parameter values resulting in oscillating population sizes makes this a~relatively challenging inference problem.

 In this section we use this example to demonstrate the use of DA-ABC-SMC for SDE models that need to be simulated numerically.
 To do this, we use the chemical Langevin equation approximation to the Markov jump process, as detailed in \citet{Golightly2015}.
 This results in two coupled non-linear SDEs, which we simulate numerically using the Euler-Maruyama method.